 There are so many amazing dog toys on the market and it all comes down to a few simple questions:

 - What size is your dog?
 Choose toys that your dog can easily hold with his or her mouth.
 If you have a small dog, choose a soft toy and it definitely needs to be a squeaky toy!
 If you have a large dog choose something bigger, less easily destructible.

 - Behavioural help!
-If your dog tends to anxiety or boredom a calming dog toy can be a great tool to relax your dog.
-For example Kong dog toys make rubber shapes with a hollow centre, which you can fill with wet dog food or any meat paste.
+If your dog tends towards anxiety or boredom, a calming dog toy can be a great tool to relax your dog.
+For example, Kong dog toys make rubber shapes with a hollow centre, which you can fill with wet dog food or any meat paste.
 To get the tasty meat out of the toy your dog will be forced to continuously lick the toy, gently getting more and more from the centre.
 This has a very calming effect on dogs which reduces stress and anxiety.
 It also keeps your dog busy as they want to have the whole lot!

 - Make playing with the toy an event!
 Entice your dog to play, let him or her go a bit wild!
 You can incorporate playing fetch with the toy giving your dog fun and exercise at the same time.